trustgrid/docs/content/en/tutorials/local-console-utility/remote-registration/index.md

     1. If the node is currently connected to the Trustgrid control plane it will send a "Deregister" event type and disconnect from the control plane and any data plane gateways. {{<tgimg src="dereg-portal-event.png" caption="Deregister event" width="100%">}}
     1. Remove it's local certificates and reset it self to be ready to re-register.

+## Pre-registration Utilities
+Before the node is registered there are a number of utilities available to assist with configuration and troubleshooting.

+### Network Configuration Utility
+This utility is useful for switching the node to use a static IP or back to DHCP.
+T

+1. Select **Network Configuration** option
+1. If prompted, Select the WAN interface.
+This is typically the first option listed. {{<tgimg src="net-config-interface.png" width="70%">}}
+1. Select the IP allocation method. {{<tgimg src="net-config-allocation.png" caption="Option to select DHCP or Static IP" width="70%">}}
+    1. DHCP - this will automatically reconfigure the interface for DHCP.
+    1. Static IP - this will open the dialog below.
+Enter the desired config and click OK to apply. {{<tgimg src="net-config-static.png" caption="Static IP configuration prompt" width="70%">}}
+1. You will then be prompted to confirm if you want to permanently save the configuration. {{<tgimg src="net-config-save.png" width="70%">}}

+### Network Tools Shell
+This is the same as the [Troubleshooting - Network Tools Shell](../troubleshooting#network-tools-shell)

+### Test Network Access
+This will attempt to confirm required access is in place to successfully connect to the Trustgrid Control Plane.
+{{<tgimg src="test-network-access.png" caption="Confirms successfully control plane connectivity" width="60%">}}

+### Log Shell
+This will open a shell in the Trustgrid log directory.
+This will be empty unless a failed registration has occurred.
+Work with Trustgrid support to troubleshoot why registration failed.

+### Upgrade Node
+This is the same as the [Troubleshooting - Force Upgrade](../troubleshooting#force-upgrade)

+### Advanced Registration Settings
+This can override the default settings included in the image.
+This should only be used in consultation with Trustgrid Support.